Eugenio Chiesa: Fascism and exile

-During the years directly following the First World War politics in western Europe, whether on the streets or at government level, continued to be impacted by the toxic nationalist currents that had had characterised the first part of the century.
+During the years directly following the First World War politics in western Europe, whether on the streets or at government level, continued to be impacted by the toxic nationalist currents that had characterised the first part of the century.
 Before 1922, however, fascist violence was for the most part restricted to the streets.
-In the eyes of commentarors familiar with subsequent developments, Chiesa was one of a number of established politicians who adopted an attitude of "culpable indulgence" towards fascism.
+In the eyes of commentators familiar with subsequent developments, Chiesa was one of a number of established politicians who adopted an attitude of "culpable indulgence" towards fascism.
 The attitude earned a strong reproach from the young radical intellectual Piero Gobetti (who would die young in 1926 following a severe beating by fascist thugs).
 There were nevertheless many within the Italian political establishment, Eugenio Chiesa among them, who believed or persuaded themselves that Italian Fascism could be "constitutionalised".
 After 1922 that was not so easy, however.
 In parliament Chiesa now voted against the government.
 In his speeches and writings he became a fierce opponent of fascism.
 He tried to make common cause with socialist parliamentarians, but as the socialist historian Gaetano Salvemini observes, there were too many contraducations in the way: "...the republicans were few in number, and dominated by old parliamentary twisters like ...
 Chiesa".
 In May 1923, as a member of the Electoral Reform Commission, Chiesa voted against the so-called Acerbo Project, a parliamentary device intended to ensure a permanent majority for the Fascist Party in the Chamber of Deputies (parliament).
 In June 1924, following the killing of Matteotti, Eugenio Chiesa was among the first unreservedly to impute responsibility for the atrocity to the Head of Government.

 In 1925 Chiesa published his book "La mano nel sacco", a volume of articles he had already published individually in "La Voce Repubblicana" between September 1924 and March 1925, described by Gobetti as "a courageous well documented book, denouncing those whom he had previously mistaken for innivators".
 One of the more eye-catching disclosures in the book was Chiesa's report that a senior group of his fellow freemasons, led by Grand master Domizio Torrigiani, had collected three and a half million lire (then equivalent, at the official rate and contemporary values, to approximately 40,000 British Pounds) for Mussolini as a way of supporting the "March on Rome", which took place less than a week after the money was handed over.

-During 1926, having established his credentials as an incorrigible antifascist, Eugenio Chiesa was forced into exile.
-In Italy his home was ransacked by fascist paramilitaries.
+In 1926, having established his credentials as an incorrigible antifascist, Eugenio Chiesa was forced into exile.
+In Italy, his home was ransacked by fascist paramilitaries.
 That year he was one of several opposition parliamentarians to have his membership of the Chamber of Deputies declared forfeit.
 His business assets were liquidated.